Sunday, December 31, 2017

 Elvis Presley's "Guitar Man"

-Quite a big deal has been made about Elvis Presley's "lost" 1963 album.
-It's been packaged at least three different times.
+Quite a big deal has been made about Elvis Presley's "lost" 1963 album, which has been packaged at least three different times.
 But no one ever talks about his "lost" 1968 album.

 During studio sessions from September 1967 - January 1968, there were 11 tracks (minus soundtrack and gospel recordings) recorded that could have been used to create a pretty good LP.